Skip to content

 Obviously, software has not vanished.
 But the software implementation has crossed a threshold where it is reproducible, regenerable, and increasingly non-scarce.
 Code is becoming a disposable output of intent, not a durable asset.

 A clarification on what "collapse" means here: it does not mean software stops existing or revenue goes to zero.
 It means value capture mechanisms no longer map to value creation.
-The work gets done; the old ways of charging for it stop working.
+The work gets done but the old ways of charging for it stop working.

 What is eroding is not a single thing.
 Firm margins, platform rents, and implementation labor are all under pressure simultaneously.
 These are correlated but not identical.
 The thesis describes their intersection, not a unified collapse into one category.